F.E.A.R. 3: Writing

 With Day 1 now having access to the established characters and events of the F.E.A.R. universe, they consulted with Monolith to ensure the F.E.A.R.
 3 storyline was in line with Project Origin.
-It was Monolith who suggested that the game focus on the relationship between Point Man and Fettel.
+It was Monolith who suggested that the game focuses on the relationship between Point Man and Fettel.
 Associate producer Jason Frederick said that the team felt obliged to work with Monolith, and to not do so would be "doing the fans a disservice."
 More specifically, producer Dan Hay said, "we brought the best parts of Monolith, their understanding of the F.E.A.R. franchise, and then we marry it with Day 1's expertise in mech combat and combat in general."
 Producer Ernest Zamora said that Monolith's involvement was crucial in terms of "making sure all of the tenets of F.E.A.R. were in place from the ground up."

 The earliest iterations of the storyline for F.E.A.R.
 3 (after it had ceased to be F.E.A.R.
 2) were constructed by Stephen Dinehart (credited as "narrative designer" in the final game).
 His main role was to integrate into the existing framework the characters and events that Day 1 originally weren't allowed to use and to mould the concept for F.E.A.R.
 2 so that it fit sequentially into the F.E.A.R. universe.
 According to Dinehart, "it wasn't really F.E.A.R., and suddenly the game had to be F.E.A.R., with all the characters and in alignment with the canon of the franchise."
 He says that when he joined the team, there was already a lot of burnout amongst the Day 1 people, as they had put a lot of work into their original concept for F.E.A.R.
 2, and "basically they realised it was all for naught."